pierrepita/cidacs-cluster/documentation/tutorial.md

 The fist step is to install anaconda.
 This needs to be done in all nodes.
-We do that by running the command `./` %FIXME: add the full command inside `/opt/cidacs_cluster/bin` folder.
+We do that by running the command `./Anaconda3-2018.12-Linux-x86_64.sh` inside `/opt/cidacs_cluster/packages` folder.
 Informationa about the installation will be printed on the screen.
 Select `/opt/anaconda/conda` as your directory of installation in order to make anaconda available for all users.